Free Conference Calls: How to Get Started With Online Meetings

 If you weren’t thinking about hosting online meetings before, you probably are by now.
-The coronavirus pandemic has forced many businesses around the world to close their offices and send workers home with remote work arrangements.
-You’ve still got to manage your team without a conference room, and you’ve probably investigated both audio and video options.
+Many businesses around the world have started implementing remote work arrangements with their employees.
+To communicate and collaborate with your team without a conference room, you have to look for online platforms with audio and video capabilities.
 The good news is if you’re just starting out, there are a few free conference calling services that you can try.

 There are a number of free conference call services out there, with a wide range of features and functionalities available.
 That being said, these services tend to offer fewer features than and less functionality than conferencing services with paid plans.